BasavarajuDesai/java-hexagonal/README.md

 # Hexagonal This

 I was greatly influenced when I saw the video in YouTube about Alistair's hexagonal architecture.
 Big shout out to **Alistair Cockburn** for beautifully explaining the port and adapter's pattern (a.k.a hexagonal architecture).
-I loved it just because of its separation of concerns which enables high scalability and helping me introduced the plug and play concept.
+I loved it just because of its separation of concerns which enables high scalability and helping me introduce the plug and play concept.
 I wanted to try out the same KATA as **Thomas PIERRAIN** (again impressed with TDD and being bullet proof) while watching the video but with Java.

 ## KATA - 1